HankB/pmb/README.md

 Raspberry Pi Multi Boot

+**Warning Will Robinson!
+This remains a work in progress and operation of any of these scripts can result in an unbootable host. ** For example, I just wiped the boot partition on my Pi 5 NVME while testing `pmb-swap` and intending to target a USB connected SSD.
+Fortunately that was fairly easy to restore.
+But if you are testing this it is preferrable to test on a throw away host or have *good* backups.

 This is a work in progress and a consequence is that this README rambles.
 A lot.

 Boot multiple operating systems from a single media device (SD, SSD, etc.) The goal is to provide scripts (or Ansible playbooks) to facilitate installing more than one OS on a bootable storage device and allowing the OS to boot from any of them.